opendocsg/slw-judgments-backfill/2011_SGHC_52/report.md

  ... could not have arrived at his advantageous position at [the company] as a ‘key employee’ without the prior concentration of his time, energies, and labor [ sic ] in the computer industry.
 From the evidence presented it is clear that his concerted effort was aided significantly by the [wife] who helped to further his career ...

 It was even held that the unvested stock options were part of the marital estate and were subject to equitable distribution between the spouses.
-This reasoning was adopted by our Court of Appeal in _Chan Teck Hock David v Leong Mei Chuan_ [2002] 1 SLR(R) 76.
+This reasoning was adopted by our Court of Appeal in _Chan Teck Hock David v Leong Mei Chuan_ <span class="citation">[2002] 1 SLR(R) 76</span>.

 51     The reasoning in _Grich_ is apropos in the present case.
 The wife was supportive of her husband’s